Candace Parker to be first woman on cover of NBA 2K game

 The Chicago Sky star will appear on the NBA 2K22 cover for the WNBA 25th Anniversary special edition when it's released Sept.
 10.

-"I grew up a video game fanatic, that's what I did, to the point where my brothers would give me the fake controller when I was younger where I think I was playing and I wasn't," Parker said.
-'All I wanted to do was just be like them.
+"I grew up a video game fanatic to the point where my brothers would give me the fake controller when I was younger where I think I was playing and I wasn't," said Parker, a Naperville Central grad.
+"All I wanted to do was just be like them.
 As a kid growing up, you dream of having your own shoe and dream of being in a video game.
 Those are an athlete as a kid's dreams.
-To be able to experience that, I don't take it lightly.'
+To be able to experience that, I don't take it lightly."

 Parker joins an exclusive group of female athletes to adorn covers of sports games.
 Shawn Johnson was on a Gymnastics by Wii game in 2010, and Jelena Dokic was on a tennis game in the early 2000s.

-The 35-year-old former MVP knows that there were a lot of players who could have been the first and was humbled by the fact that she was the one they chose.
+The 35-year-old former MVP knows there were a lot of players who could have been the first and was humbled that she was the one they chose.

 While the WNBA will be on an Olympic break for the next month, Parker will be busy.
 The two-time Olympic gold medalist will be commentating the medal rounds at the Tokyo Games.